 253B.03 Rights of patients.

 Subdivision 1.
 Restraints. (a) A patient has the right to be free from restraints.
-Restraints shall not be applied to a patient in a treatment facility unless the head of the treatment facility, a member of the medical staff, or a licensed peace officer who has custody of the patient determines that they are necessary for the safety of the patient or others.
+Restraints shall not be applied to a patient unless the head of the treatment facility or a member of the medical staff determines that they are necessary for the safety of the patient or others.

 (b) Restraints shall not be applied to patients with mental retardation except as permitted under section 245.825 and rules of the commissioner of human services.
 Consent must be obtained from the person or person's guardian except for emergency procedures as permitted under rules of the commissioner adopted under section 245.825.

 (c) Each use of a restraint and reason for it shall be made part of the clinical record of the patient under the signature of the head of the treatment facility.

 Subd.
 2. Correspondence.
 A patient has the right to correspond freely without censorship.
 The head of the treatment facility may restrict correspondence if the patient's medical welfare requires this restriction.
 For patients in regional treatment centers, that determination may be reviewed by the commissioner.
 Any limitation imposed on the exercise of a patient's correspondence rights and the reason for it shall be made a part of the clinical record of the patient.
 Any communication which is not delivered to a patient shall be immediately returned to the sender.

 Subd.
 3. Visitors and phone calls.
 Subject to the general rules of the treatment facility, a patient has the right to receive visitors and make phone calls.
 The head of the treatment facility may restrict visits and phone calls on determining that the medical welfare of the patient requires it.
 Any limitation imposed on the exercise of the patient's visitation and phone call rights and the reason for it shall be made a part of the clinical record of the patient.